Yespo-CDP/yespo-opencart/readme.md

 * **Step 3: Implementation & File Generation**
   * **Service Worker Placement:** The plugin takes the raw Service Worker content returned by the API, automatically creates the physical file, and saves it directly to the root directory of your OpenCart installation.
   * **HTML Injection:** The retrieved script is dynamically injected after the storefront's `<body>` tag via OCMOD.
 This enables the native subscription prompt for visitors.
 * **Error Handling:** Failures at any stage are intercepted.
 The system logs specific errors.
-If the script or service worker installation fails the user will be able to try agaim.
+If the script or service worker installation fails, the user will be able to try again.

 ### 4. Contact Synchronization (Real-time & Bulk)
 * **Real-time Methods:** `POST /api/v1/contact` (Create/Update) and `DELETE /api/v1/contact` (Delete).